yhw605/QGOPDD/README.md

 cmake --build build
 ```
 "path/to/..." is the location of those Qt environments, or you can store them to your PC.
-And then, you should use windeployqt.exe and copy libcurl.dll to your build dir(I tried and it is useful) or linuxdeployqt(I haven't tried).
+And then, you should use windeployqt.exe and copy libcurl.dll to your build dir(I tried and it made sense) or linuxdeployqt(I haven't tried).
 After that, you can run it successfully!